-Since the beginning of 2021, Xiao Yu joined the department of Spatial Economics as researcher within project MOCOLODO (MObility during and after COrona LOckDOwn).
-MOCOLODO addresses urgent (policy) questions about mobility in corona times.
-The project unites researchers from Vrije Universiteit Amsterdam, University of Twente, Delft University of Technology, Utrecht University, and University of Groningen.
-‘MOCOLODO represents the joint forces of interdisciplinary sciences to investigate the impacts of Covid-19 lockdowns on mobility.
+Since the beginning of 2021, Xiao Yu joined the department of Spatial Economics.
+More specifically, she joined research project MOCOLODO (MObility during and after COrona LOckDOwn)*.
+‘MOCOLODO represents the joint forces of interdisciplinary scientists to investigate the impacts of Covid-19 lockdowns.
 Our backgrounds are very diverse.
 We – the VU team, me, Erik Verhoef, and Jasper Knockaert – are transport economists or behavioural economists; the other university teams are from departments of geography, transport engineering, environmental psychology, and operational research.
 It’s a very interesting meeting point!’

 Xiao’s background is not a usual one.
 Before starting her PhD research in the Netherlands (Erasmus University Rotterdam) , she traveled and lived in different countries and cultures.
 Apart from her home country China (Wuhan and Chengdu), she also lived in Sweden (Lund), Argentina (Buenos Aires) and the UK (Colchester).
 She worked in a Chinese NGO for three years to conduct field interviews with rural families.
 She visited hundreds of families in Sichuan, Yunnan, Guizhou, Shanxi, Gansu and Ningxia provinces.
 ‘This was an incredible experience which made me learn more about life than I could imagine’, she says.
 ‘During those years, I wanted to experiment to live a free life so I tried to travel by hitchhiking and couchsurfing – it worked for me.
 Apart from speaking English and Chinese, I used to speak Spanish and now I am learning Dutch.
 Nowadays I spend most of my spare time in my volkstuin (allotment garden).’